 This simple homemade paleo ice cream cake layers brownie, ice cream, and whipped coconut cream.
 It’s the perfect indulgent treat.
 Finish with sprinkles or a drizzle of chocolate.

 My mom is the homemade ice cream cake champ.
-Every year, she used to make her signature homemade ice cream cake for my dad, sister and I for our birthdays—and always let us choose the ice cream flavor when it was our special day.
-Sometimes she’d mix in surprises like peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.
+Growing up, she would make her signature homemade ice cream cake for my dad, sister and I for our birthdays, and always let us choose the ice cream flavor.
+Sometimes she would mix other surprises into the ice cream, such as peanut butter cups, chocolate chunks, or my favorite—globs of peanut butter.

-When making this homemade ice cream cake, you have the option to use any dairy-free ice cream flavor of your choice.
+When making this paleo ice cream cake, you have the option to use your ice cream flavor of choice.
 There are quite a few coconut milk ice cream flavor options now at speciality grocery stores, and almond ice “creme” is also making its way onto shelves.
-If you’re not interested in using store-bought dairy-free ice cream, you can make your own frozen cream using frozen bananas and coconut milk.

-As a heads up, you’ll need to make the brownie layer the night before, and put in the freezer overnight.
+With this recipe, you’ll need to make the brownie layer the night before, and put it in the freezer overnight.
 You’ll also want to place the cans of coconut milk in the fridge so the coconut water separates to the top.
-The next day, you’ll be able to make the whipped “cream” topping, and assemble the cake.
+The next day, you’ll be able to make the whipped coconut cream topping and assemble the entire cake.
 It will need about 2-3 hours in the freezer after assembly to solidify.

 Now, to use one of my dad’s favorite birthday quotes… Let them eat cake!

 What I Love About This Paleo Ice Cream Cake Recipe

 - This recipe makes creamy ice cream cake that’s customizable and completely homemade!

 - While this cake has a lot of moving parts, it’s actually very simple to assemble.